Tactical employment of large military

 preparation of the attack, where infantry massed and occupy the preparatory

-attack and, if it was successful, the pursuit of the enemy.
+decisive attack and, if it was successful, the pursuit of the enemy.
 The march.
-In broken mountainous
+In broken

-country inhabited by a sympathetic population, like When it was
+mountainous country inhabited by a sympathetic population, like Macedonia,

-marching in a single column from one to three day march from the enemy, an
+it was marching in a single column from one to three day march from the

 (военна обоз)

-supply train was joined to the corps baggage train, forming the first portion
+train was joined to the corps baggage train, forming the first portion of the

 (административна обоз),